FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 Currently only building on Windows is supported.
 Msys and devkitARM are required.
 The environment variable "DEVKITARM" should be set properly like "/C/devkitPro", to make sure the toolchain files can be found.
-Copy the directory "build" to the freetype source directory, change current working directory to "builds" and run "build-ds.cmd" to build the static library.
+Copy the directory "builds" to the freetype source directory, change current working directory to "builds" and run "build-ds.cmd" to build the static library.
 The script will clean "objs" directory in the freetype source directory, then copy necessary files, call "make -j -f buildlib.mk".
 The output is "objs/ds/libfreetype.a" in the freetype source directory.